 I bought a cheap laptop, the smallest I could find, and started writing during my commute and lunch breaks.
-Writing again was wonderful - but stolen moments weren't enough for me...
+Writing again was wonderful - but it became increasingly obvious that stolen moments weren't enough for me...

-When I was 39, I decided to take voluntary redundancy - and become an author.
+When I was just two weeks away from my 40th birthday, I took voluntary redundancy - and become an author.

 The pay off